zhanglj37/blcfa/README.md

   -1,-1,-1
 ),ncol=NZ,byr=T)

-# You can also use the model structure of EX1 to detect significant cross-loadings
+# This is an extra application of Bayesian Lasso CFA, Check Chen et al (accepted) for the details of this method

 # To illustrate this model structure, the corresponding relationships between factors and loadings were listed as follows:
 # f1: y1@1 y2 y3-y17(eatimate with lasso shrinkage)